 Mexican culture values respect and kindness.
 If you smile at you neighbors and greet them with buenos dias, or buenas tardes as you pass in the street, they will almost always return the same friendliness.
 Your friends in Mexico may also have a very different sense of time and punctuality.
 I’m an American expat and I still frequently get it wrong when arriving at a social event.
 A coworker of mine invited me to her birthday party at 1:00 pm, and was very surprised to see my husband and I arriving at 1:05.
 “People won’t be here until after three” she laughed, “go sit by the pool and make yourself comfortable.”
 Our American friends tend to arrive precisely on time or even early so some planning is required when hosting mixed groups.

 Living in San Miguel de Allende is fantastic, and we love being here.
 The culture is exciting and there always seems to be a celebration or event, gatherings with friends, concerts, great restaurants to explore, and day trips to take.
-Some people arrive and on day one they are already shopping for a home to purchase in San Miguel de Allende, or at least rent.
+Some people arrive and on day one they are already shopping for homes for sale in San Miguel de Allende, or at least one to rent.
 We recommend you take your time and discover if living in Mexico is right for you, especially after the initial fascination and newness wears off a bit.
 As much as you might love the striking colonial architecture, and delightful culture, San Miguel de Allende and Mexico are different from other countries in the world, and you need to decide if it’s right for you.